Data Science Interview Questions And Answers

 Data is “cleaned” or it can process to produce a data set (typically a data table) usable for processing.

-Exploratory data analysis and statistical modeling may be performed.
+Exploratory data analysis and statistical modelling may be performed.

 A data product is a program such as retailers use to inform new purchases based on purchase history.
 It may also create data and feed it back into the environment.